gnix0/gnix0/README.md

 My name is Gustavo, I'm a software engineer based in Brazil.

-I'm currently working as a full-time backend developer (mid-level), focusing on the design and implementation of
-new software solutions, as well as maintaining and modernizing existing products.

-I have also been contributing actively to open-source projects, such as Google's gVisor and go-containerregistry!

 Feel free to reach out via email or DM me on LinkedIn if you'd like to discuss ideas!

 ---